Computing a human-like reaction time metric from stable recurrent vision models: Discussion

 We are in the midst of a paradigm shift in visual neuroscience.
 The continued development of computational models that rival human behavioral performance has called for tools to quantify how well the internal mechanisms of such models compare to biological truths.
 These efforts have demonstrably been beneficial for both the AI and neuroscience ecosystems.

 In this work, we push this frontier by introducing a framework to characterize the evidence accumulation strategies of stable recurrent vision models.
 Our experiments thus far show the potential to generate novel hypotheses of interest to visual neuroscientists.
 The most direct application of our framework for experimental design is in taxonomizing stimuli in terms of the putative computational demand based on our metric toward understanding neural processes at varying timescales.
-In another surprising result, our metric from a cRNN trained on the maze task is uncorrelated with the number of T-junctions in the stimulus, indicating a potential divergence between serial and parallel exploration strategies (SI~\S\ref{simazes}).
+Furthermore, the value proposition of this framework includes the ability to adjudicate between models based on the consistency of their latent dynamics with human reaction time data.
+For example, our metric from a cRNN trained on the maze task is uncorrelated with the number of T-junctions in the stimulus, indicating a potential divergence between serial and parallel exploration strategies (SI~\S\ref{simazes}).
 It is worth noting that distinguishing between serial and parallel attention models has been of long-standing interest~\cite{moran2016serial}.
 Similarly, testing a zoo of hierarchical models on the scene categorization task while keeping an eye on the degree of alignment with our metric can potentially lend novel mechanistic insights and help delineate bottom-up, lateral, and top-down processes~\cite{serre2007feedforward}.
 We are also enthusiastic about drawing theoretical parallels between our metric summarizing the cRNN's evidence accumulation strategy and the complexity of natural data statistics toward understanding the sample efficiency of learning in models and primates.

 \paragraph{Limitations and an outlook for the future.} Within the scope of this work, we have considered four disparate visual cognition tasks to showcase how our approach offers the means to study the temporal alignment between recurrent vision models and the human visual system.
 Of course, in the face of the myriad of tasks that cognitive scientists have used over centuries, our selection still needs to be improved.
 Our results do not directly speak to the diversity in response types, stimulus types, or naturalism, to name a few.
 However, our approach is general-purpose enough to adapt to newer tasks as long as they are cast as a classification problem.
 We believe this should cover a significant share of cognitive science and AI tasks.
 Extending the approach beyond choice tasks would require a considerable revision of how to make the model's uncertainty explicit.
 Another limitation is that there could easily be other cRNNs that align with human RTs better.
 While we motivate the choice for the cRNN in Section~\ref{section_models}, our main contribution here is to introduce the overall framework integrating stable recurrent vision models with evidential learning theory to support the derivation of a novel RT metric.
 A comprehensive comparison of different models, apart from those in SI~\S\ref{generalization}, was hence beyond this work's scope.
 However, we are confident our framework paves the way to build a taxonomy of models in the future as well as generate testable hypotheses for neuroscience.